KomaEc/crown/README.md

 Since `./check.sh` resides in the 'crown' folder, our working version of the Rust compiler will be used.
 As a consequence, the 'heman' benchmark triggers internal errors.

 #### Producing Table 2
-First run all benchmarks,
+First make sure you run all the benchmarks:
 ```shell
 # rm -r results # if already exists
 # in crown folder
 ./run.sh
 ```
-To produce Table2, run
+To produce Table 2, run:
 ```shell
 ./evaluate.sh benchmark results results
 ```
-The table could be found in `evaluation.csv`, which reproduces the 'crown' column in Table 2.
+The table can be found in `evaluation.csv`, where the first, second, fourth, fifth and seventh columns corresponds to the `Benchmark`,`#ptrs`, `Crown`, `#uses', `Crown` columns in Table 2, respectively.

-We provide another script that evaluate the tool in [14]:
+In order to obtain the results for Laertes [14] in Table 2, we provide the following script:
 ```shell
 # in crown folder
 # rm -r test # if test exists, otherwise there will be naming conflicts
 ./mkcomparison.sh
 ```
-The table could be found in `comparison/laertes-laertes/evaluation.csv` and `comparison/laertes-crown/evaluation.csv`.
-Some error messages may appear.
-They are caused by the fact that we are using a more up-to-date compiler version.
-The last colume of these tables reproduce the `laertes` column in Table 2.
+Two tables (corresponding to [14]'s benchmarks and our benchmarks, respectively) can be found in `comparison/laertes-laertes/evaluation.csv` and `comparison/laertes-crown/evaluation.csv`.
+Some error messages may appear due to the fact that we are using a more up-to-date compiler version.
+The seventh and last colums correspond to the two `Laertes' columns in Table 2.

 Note that the table is missing an entry for `brotli`, because the tool in [14] crashes on this benchmark.

 #### Test
-As claimed in the paper, libtree, rgba, quadtree, urlparser, genann, buffer are associated with unit tests, and the translated versions pass all these tests.
+As claimed in the paper, libtree, rgba, quadtree, urlparser, genann, buffer have associated unit tests, and the translated versions pass all these tests.

+First, if there is a test folder in `root/crown`, we remove it and create a new one:
 ```shell
 # rm -r test # if test folder already exists
 mkdir test